Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Experimental Evaluation

-Lastly, we look at the performance using utility functions generated by a discrete distribution.
+We now look at the performance using utility functions generated by a discrete distribution.
 This distribution takes on only two values $\ell, h$, with $\ell < h$. $\gamma$ is a parameter that controls the probability that $\ell$ occurs, and $\theta = \frac{h}{\ell}$ is a parameter that controls the relative size of the values.
-Figure \ref{figure-discrete-nvsm} shows Algorithm 2's performance as we vary $\beta$, fixing $\gamma = 0.85$ and $\theta = 5$.
+Figure \ref{figure-discrete-nvsm-average} shows Algorithm 2's performance as we vary $\beta$, fixing $\gamma = 0.85$ and $\theta = 100$.
 The same trends as with the other distributions are observed.
-Figure \ref{figure-discrete-gamma} shows the effect of varying $\gamma$, when $\beta = 5$ and $\theta = 5$.
-Our algorithm achieves the lowest performance for $\gamma = 0.75$, when we achieve 97.5\% of the super-optimal utility.
+Specifically, our algorithm is much better than other algorithms when $\beta$ is large.
+For example, for $\beta=15$, our algorithm is 9 times better than UR and RR, and 5 times better than UU and RU.
+The reason behind the significant performance improvement is that the discrete distribution under $\theta=100$ is very likely to generate threads with very different maximum utilities.
+Figure \ref{figure-discrete-gamma-average} shows the effect of varying $\gamma$, when $\beta = 5$ and $\theta = 5$.
+Our algorithm achieves the lowest performance for $\gamma = 0.8$, when we achieve 92\% of the super-optimal utility.
 The four heuristics also perform worst for this value.
 For $\gamma$ close to 0 or 1, all the heuristics perform well, since these correspond to instances where either $h$ or $\ell$ is very likely to occur, so that almost all the threads have the same maximum utility.
 Lastly, we consider the effect of varying $\theta$.
 Here, as $\theta$ increases, the difference between the high and low utilities becomes more evident, and the effects of poor thread assignments or misallocating resources become more serious.
 Hence, the performance of the heuristics decreases with $\theta$.
-Meanwhile, Algorithm 2 always achieves over 99\% of the optimal utility.
+Meanwhile, Algorithm 2 always achieves over 92\% of the optimal utility.